ultraleap/TouchFree-Tooling-Examples/Examples-BrightSign/VideoGallery/README.md

 # Creating a BrightSign presentation that is interactive using TouchFree

-This example uses BrightAuthor: Connected and is set up for the XC2055.
+This example uses BrightAuthor:connected and is set up for the XC2055.

 ## BrightAuthor presentation